 Wally died on Monday, May 30, 1988.
-Steve started working there in high school in 1970 and worked there until he sold the business in 1999.
+Steve started working there in high school in 1970 and operated until he sold the business in 1999.
 Steve said, "It broke my heart when we sold this business, but many things change regardless of what you do to make improvements."

-I worked part-time after High School for Wally's Deli in the Milk Pail, which was 5 blocks from my house, for 4 years, most nights but some weekends too.
+I worked part-time after High School for Wally's Deli in the Milk Pail, which was 5 blocks from my house, for 4 years, most nights but some weekend mornings too.

-It was a great job and great pay, especially for a high school student.
+It was a great job and pay, especially for a high school student.
 Wally and Steve were nice people to work for.
-We cooked the best brisket corned beef around, 15 at a time in the back room of the deli.
+We cooked the best brisket corned beef, around 15 briskets at a time, in the back room of the Deli.

-We were allowed to eat anything we wanted from the deli for free, except for the Lox and Smoked Chubs (fish), which I ate nearly every night for 4 years.
+We were free to eat anything from the Deli except for the Lox and Smoked Chubs (fish), which I ate nearly every night for 4 years.
 They knew!

-Rosens Rye Bread was delivered into a locked box in the back of the building, every morning around 4 o'clock.
-They were so hot, you needed gloves to handle the loaves.
-Chopped chicken liver was another customer favorite, along with their meat, cheese, or fish Lazy Susan Trays, many tray orders were for 4 or more trays.
+Rosens Rye Bread was delivered into a locked box in the back of the building every morning around 4 o'clock.
+They were so hot that you needed gloves to handle the loaves.
+Chopped chicken liver was another customer favorite, along with their meat, cheese, fish, and vegetable Lazy Susan Trays.
+The average lazy Susan tray orders were for 3 or more trays.

 Two summers in a row, Wally found me a part-time day job with one of his restauranteur friends.
-One was a fast-paced breakfast and lunch restaurant downtown which had a deli/sandwich counter.
+One was a fast-paced breakfast and lunch restaurant downtown, which had a deli/sandwich counter.
 Another job was with the "Bagel Nosh" in the Gold Coast neighborhood on State Street in the Rush Street area.

-Wally was always upbeat and treated everybody kindly.
+Wally was always upbeat and treated everybody with respect and kindness.
 You knew he was genuine because Steve was just like his Dad.

 Not to be confused with the Milk Pail Restaurant in Dundee, Illinois.